 If you're trying to eat healthily, you probably often skip pastry, as it's known to be high in saturated fat and high in empty calories.
 After all, a lot of recipes can be made without pastry, including this delicious crustless quiche.
-But sometimes, it's good to have a pie crust.
-It makes dishes such as these mini cheese and onion quiches much more portable.
-And the slightly crisp and crumbly texture adds a nice contrast to a lot of recipes.
-So I was determined to find a way of making healthy pastry.

-Why is this recipe healthy?
+Why is this pastry healthy?

 - High in fibre.
-This healthy pastry recipe is made with wholegrain oats rather than wheatflour.
-Oats are a good source of fibre, including a particular type of heart healthy soluble fibre called beta glucans
+This healthy pastry recipe is made with whole grain oats rather than wheatflour.
+Oats are a good source of fibre, including a particular type of heart-healthy soluble fibre called beta glucans

 - Gluten free.
 Provided you buy certified gluten free oats, you'll have gluten free pastry